This preserve protects the last remaining complete river system in the United States that has not been altered by human activities.

 For those with wilderness experience, Noatak offers endless opportunities for backcountry camping and hiking.
 Adventurous travelers can charter a plane for a drop-off in the heart of the preserve and then make their own route across the preserve’s tundra and mountains.
 Air charter operators in Kotzebue and Bettles also offer flightseeing trips over the preserve for a bird’s eye view of the vast, wild landscape.

 The terrain along much of the Noatak River is vast and open, providing ample opportunities for viewing the preserve's wildlife.
 The Western Arctic caribou herd, numbering approximately 500,000 animals, migrates through the broad expanse of the preserve.
 Other large mammals include brown bears, moose, Arctic fox, wolves, lynx, and Dall sheep.
 A variety of birds also call the preserve home.
 Larger birds include geese, swans, and loons.
 Predatory birds include rough-legged hawks, gyrfalcons, and eagles.

 The 396-mile-long Noatak River is contained within this broad and gently sloping valley, which stretches more than 150 miles east to west.
-The river, from its source in Gates of the Arctic National Park to its confluence with the Kelly River in Noatak National Preserve, is part of the National Wild and Scenic Rivers System.
+The river, from its source in Gates of the Arctic National Park and Preserve to its confluence with the Kelly River in Noatak National Preserve, is part of the National Wild and Scenic Rivers System.

-The Noatak River passes through six regions on its way to the sea: headwaters at the base of Igikpal Mountain; the great Noatak Basin with its rounded mountains and plentiful wildlife; the 65-mile-long Grand Canyon of the Noatak and the much steeper, 7-mile Noatak Canyon; plains dotted with spruce, balsam and poplar; the rolling Igichuk Hills; and finally the flat coastal delta.
+The Noatak River passes through six regions on its way to the sea: headwaters at the base of Igikpal Mountain; the great Noatak Basin with its rounded mountains and plentiful wildlife; the 65-mile-long Grand Canyon of the Noatak and the much steeper 7-mile Noatak Canyon; plains dotted with spruce, balsam, and poplar; the rolling Igichuk Hills; and finally, the flat coastal delta.